 Effectively responding to emerging crises before they threaten regional stability requires sustainable, rapid response peacekeeping capabilities in Africa.
 APRRP seeks to build the key military enablers: transportation, engineering, logistics, communications, and medical capabilities, to establish, operate, and sustain bases of operations in a deployed environment.

-The Uniformed Services University of the Health Sciences’ Center for Global Health Engagement supports APRRP by building African partner countries’ capacity to rapidly deploy and sustain a UN-standard Level 1 and/or Level 2 Medical Treatment Facility (L1MTF/L2MTF) capable of providing medical support and care utilizing organic assets.
+USU's CGHE supports APRRP by building African partner countries’ capacity to rapidly deploy and sustain a UN-standard Level 1 and/or Level 2 Medical Treatment Facility capable of providing medical support and care utilizing organic assets.

 CGHE’s APRRP program builds the capacity of the partner nations by way of education and training activities, and exercises.
-The program is currently active in Uganda and Rwanda, with plans to expand to other countries across the African Continent.
+The program is currently active in Uganda, Rwanda, Senegal, and Ghana.